Advance Your Nursing Career and Develop Your Professional Practice

 - Earned 57 credits from an accredited institution

 Yes.
-Utica College helps you complete the RN to BSN program faster by accepting up to 90 credits from two-year or four-year institutions or 60 credits from two-year institutions.
+Utica University helps you complete the RN to BSN program faster by accepting up to 90 credits from two-year or four-year institutions or 60 credits from two-year institutions.
 Learn more by reviewing this program’s admission requirements.

 The American Association of Colleges of Nursing and the National Advisory Council on Nurse Education now suggest the BSN as the minimum credential for practice.
 What’s more, New York now requires each nurse to acquire a BSN within 10 years of attaining licensure.